 Teach Ulterior Motives?
 Yoga Journal Teach By YJ Editor | Aug 28, 2007 Share Facebook Twitter Google Plus Pinterest Email Comments Maty Ezraty’s reply: Dear Wendy, This is an ethics question and has no black-and-white answer as far as I am concerned.
 It depends on the situation.
 Personally, I do not object if a student looks at yoga class as a place to meet people.
 Humans expect to meet like-minded people in environments they enjoy.
 But there is a line that should not be crossed.
 One student should never behave in ways that cause another to feel discomfort.
 In a yoga class, students should not dress inappropriately or send unwelcome vibrations to others in the room.
 When behavior becomes inappropriate, it is the school’s responsibility to intervene.
 If you sense a problem, ask a school administrator to talk to the student discreetly.
 (I’ve found it is better that the teacher not talk to the student directly—that way the student is not embarrassed to return to class and study with the teacher.)
 Sometimes people are not aware of their actions, and a gentle approach may help them realize how they are being perceived.
 It is best if they can see what they are causing, choose to fix it, and remain yoga students.
 Then you have truly helped.
 Lastly, it is important for the teacher to hold to this sacred commitment and not cross the line and date students.
 Teachers, after all, set the example.
 Maty Ezraty is co-creator of the first two Yoga Works yoga studios in Santa Monica, California.
 A former YJ asana columnist, she travels around the world leading teacher trainings, workshops, and yoga retreats.
 You Might Also Like Business of Yoga Yoga Teachers' Secret Weapon to Building an Email List YJ's Business of Yoga experts have tricks for growing your email list to stay connected with your community.
-Business of Yoga The Future of Yoga is in…Spanish Rina Jakubowicz, who will lead a Spanish yoga class at YJ Live!
-San Diego, says offering classes in Spanish is the first step in attracting more Latinos to the mat.
-Teach Is Yoga Teacher Training For You?
-Kathryn Budig and Annie Carpenter weigh in about how to find the right program for you.
+Teach Celebrities Becoming Yoga Teachers for the Right Reasons Have you dreamt about teaching yoga?
+You have plenty of company—in Hollywood.
+Business of Yoga Take Control of Your Time and Money in 2015 Learning how to manage your time and money while maintaining sanity, good health, and relationships is hard for any entrepreneur.
+Our experts weigh in.